openmetalio/openmetal-docs/docs/engineers-notes/multiport-manual.md

 ```

-In summary, the private interface with its associated gateway facilitates
+The private interface with its associated gateway facilitates
 controlled communication between internal and external networks, enabling
 internet access and centralized management.
 Simultaneously, keeping additional
 ports/networks without a gateway is crucial for network isolation, security, and